pstgi/sps-v3-documentation/Installation/preparing-the-web-server.md

 In some Windows Server versions, it may come from adding the Web Server role to the server via Server Manager.
 In others, you need to install it separately.

-It is recommended you download the 4.8.x version marked as “recommended” from Microsoft’s .NET Framework website and install them on the server.
+It is recommended you download the 4.8.x version marked as 'recommended' from Microsoft's .NET Framework website and install them on the server.

 ![file](./pictures/installation-download-net-framework.jpg "Download .NET Framework 4.8")